General

 Range and Habitat

-Red-necked Stint: Breeds on tundra in arctic northeast Siberia; migrates through Siberia, Mongolia, China, Japan, and southeast Asia to Australia.
+Red-necked Stint: Breeds on the tundra in arctic northeast Siberia; migrates through Siberia, Mongolia, China, Japan, and Southeast Asia to Australia.
+Recorded on the western coast of Alaska and the Aleutian Islands on migration.
 Preferred habitats include saline sand bars and tidal mudflats along coasts.

 Breeding and Nesting